4:30 ClosingUrsuline College offices close at 4:30 p.m. from Oct. 18-22.

 Dying to schedule your classes??
 Of course you are!
 Students will meet with their academic advisor during Summer Orientation.
-Registration is now live for Summer Orientation.
 Summer Orientation is planned to occur in-person and space is limited for each date, so don't wait to RSVP!

-Summer Orientation for first-year students will be available on:
+Summer Orientation for first-year students will be announce in Spring 2022.

 The New Student Online Experience (NSOE) is your virtual introduction to Ursuline College.
 This online course will serve as a resource to all things Ursuline.
 Don’t be surprised if you find yourself referencing the NSOE all throughout your first year (and second year… and third year…).

 The NSOE covers relevant information to a successful start at Ursuline.
 Completion of the NSOE is required for all incoming students and a certificate of completion is required to begin classes.
 The course will take about 2.5 hours to complete but it is designed to be viewed in pieces.
 No need to do everything all at once!

 We recommend completing the NSOE before you attend Summer Orientation.